Scroll to top

 Security Drivers

-Trained security drivers with route intelligence for the Nairobi metro area.
+Trained security drivers with route intelligence for the Nairobi metro area and real-time awareness of protest activity and road closures.

 Residential Security